mohe2015/bachelor-thesis-collaborative-text-editing/athena-tu-darmstadt-thesis/chapters/optimization.typ

 This results in a very low time per character operation as shown in in comparison to the two other approaches with the real world benchmark.
 As it is not possible to read the values for the simple AVL algorithm there, shows only the simple AVL algorithm with the full text, so much more operations, and a different y-axis scale.
 The CPU profile in shows that there is not a single hot location, but execution is distributed over many methods.
 The memory overhead is still very high, because a new node in the AVL tree and the Fugue tree needs to be created for every character. shows a memory usage of about 250 bytes per character operation.
 Note that this also includes the full insertion and deletion history and not only the tree itself.

+#benchmarkResults("simpleavl-complexavl-real-world", [Benchmark results for real world editing trace comparing the \glsfmttext{simple AVL algorithm} and the \glsfmttext{batching AVL algorithm}])

 == Combined Optimizations
 <combined-optimizations>
 Combining the AVL tree optimization and node batching improves the memory usage and runtime.
 The results are shown in for the real world benchmark.
 The runtime per operation is one microsecond, thus one million operations can be handled per second.
 The memory usage per operation is about 25 bytes per operation.
 This concludes our optimization of the common execution path.

+\evilEdgeCase{evil-children}{edge case with many children}

+#benchmarkResults("complexavl-evil-children", [Benchmark results of an edge case with many children])

 == Performance Edge Cases
 <edge-cases>